SuperSodaSea/Corecat/README.md

-# Corecat: Core of *The Cats Project*
+# Corecat: Core library

-Coreat is the core of *The Cats Project*.
-It supports other part of *The Cats Project*.
+Corecat is the core of *The Cats Project* for supporting other part of *The Cats Project*.

 CI | Status
 :---: | :---: